 The publishing prep stage is primarily about ensuring that students are associated with the correct academic document header records and that the documents generated as a result are correct.

-- Define Category and Report Titles: *NEW FEATURE* Each academic document header record has a category designation and a report title.
+- Define Category and Report Titles: Each academic document header record has a category designation and a report title.
 These values determine which "bucket" the document will show up in on the portal and what text is displayed for the link, respectively.
 The Sort Key value is used to determine the order of the links displayed in your category "buckets".
-Read more about categories.

-- Define Default Publishing Status: *NEW FEATURE* Because document publishing can be controlled on a per-student basis for the parent and student portals independently, it is also now possible to control the visibility of the document placeholder links within the parent and student portals independently.
+- Define Default Publishing Status: Because document publishing can be controlled on a per-student basis for the parent and student portals independently, it is also now possible to control the visibility of the document placeholder links within the parent and student portals independently.
 Each academic document header record has a default publishing status for both the parent and student portals, which is used to determine if a non-clickable placeholder link displays (Unpublished) or if nothing is displayed (Not Published) when filters are committed.
-Read more about Publishing Statuses.

-- Configure Filters: *NEW FEATURE* Choosing which students an academic document applies to is now something that you can control using stackable, include/exclude filters.
+- Configure Filters: Choosing which students an academic document applies to is now something that you can control using stackable, include/exclude filters.
 You can even filter based on school-defined groups!
 The "Academic Documents Missing Filters" link on the homepage will provide you with a count of academic document records without configured filters.
 These records should be reviewed, as missing filters often indicate that students have not yet been associated with the academic document record.
-Read more about filters.

 - BE AWARE: lists generated by filters are not dynamically refreshed - you must run the "Refresh Filters" action from the action menu in order to pull in students who now fit the filter(s) but did not when filters were last refreshed.
 For this reason, we advise refreshing filters and double-checking existing records as part of your publishing day activities.